 Under this alternative, ownership of Bridge "A" would be removed from the state highway system and transferred to a separate private or public entity.
 The roadway would be closed to vehicular traffic, remaining in place as an off-system monument.
-The existing section of US-281 on each end of the bridge that remained would need to be reclassified as an entrance or access
+The existing section of US-281 on each end of the bridge that remained would need to be reclassified as an entrance or access road, since they would terminate at the parking areas.
+Impacts to Bridge "B" would not be addressed as part of this project.
+See Table 14 for summary of evaluation components considered for this alternative.

 The roadway section would be transferred from ODOT to the new owner.
 All future maintenance of the roadway would be the responsibility of the new owner.
 This alternative would require permanently rerouting US-281 traffic on existing highways.
 The existing highways would follow along I-40 on the south, then along the US-281 spur on the east.
 This reroute is approximately 13 miles long.
 Signing would need to be revised along I-40 and US-281.
-The roadway construction cost for re-signing the new US-281 route would be approximately \$100,000.
+The roadway construction cost for re-signing the new US-281 route would be approximately \$110,000.